Your executive team has finalized a return to work plan, and now it’s time to share it across your organization.

 Communicating your return-to-work plan and reinforcing new policy changes after you’ve reopened will minimize uncertainty and reduce anxiety for everyone.

 Whatever communication channels you decide to use, be intentional about your choice — and be willing to re-evaluate if employees aren’t responding to it the way you hoped they would.

-For best practices on optimizing your seating strategy as you finalize your return-to-work plan, join us for our upcoming webinar.
+For best practices on putting people first while creating your return-to-work plan, watch our webinar.